cfpb/design-system/docs/pages/integrating-the-design-system-into-your-project.md

   components that have embedded icons (the drop-down selects, for example).

-  A esbuild script for processing the icons can be [found in the Design System project](https://github.com/cfpb/design-system/blob/main/esbuild/plugins/postcss-process-icons.js).
+  A PostCSS plugin for processing the icons can be [found in the Design System project](https://github.com/cfpb/design-system/blob/main/postcss/plugins/process-icons.js).

   ## Installing components in your project